A theory of singular values for finite free probability: Introduction

 \end{defn} \begin{defn} [freeness in spectral case] We say that spectral operators $a$ and $b$ are free if for all $n \in \mathbb{N}$ and all univariate polynomials $p_1,p_2, \dots p_{2n}$ the following holds

 whenever $\phi[p_{2i-1}(a)]=\phi[p_{2i}(b)]=0 $ for $ i \leq n$.
-These equalities give a way of computing recursively all crossed moments in terms of the moments of $a$ and $b$. \end{defn} \begin{rmk} This notion of freeness is a generalization of the classical notion of independence in probability theory.
+These equalities give a way of computing recursively all crossed moments in terms of the moments of $a$ and $b$. \end{defn} \begin{rmk} The notion of freeness gives calculation rules of mixed moments of random variables like the notion of classical independence in probability theory.
 Independence of random variables $X$ and $Y$ in the case where $\phi$ is the expectation is equivalent to

 Indeed, we have to notice that